HOOU-TUHH/Pontifex-Hugo/README.md

 # Pontifex

-This repo contains the essential Python and Bash scripts to build the pontifex project It also provides all teaching and learning material used in the instance running on the domain [pntfx.com](https://pntfx.com) licensed under ....
+This repo contains the essential Python and Bash scripts to build the Pontifex project It also provides all teaching and learning material used in the instance running on the domain [pntfx.com](https://pntfx.com) licensed under ....

 # Terms of Use